johnjackoleary/cfi-commonplace-book/Inbox/Questions for PPL Mock Oral.md

 # ADM
 - What is ADM?
-- IMSAFE and why we use it
+- IMSAFE and why we use it (when do you do your IMSAFE check?)
 -

 # Scenarios